AnicetNgrt/jiro-nn/README.md

 // Loading a model specification from JSON let mut model = Model::from_json_file("my_model_spec.json");

-// Applying a data pipeline on it according to its specification let mut pipeline = Pipeline::new();
+// Applying a data pipeline on it according to its dataset specification let mut pipeline = Pipeline::new();
 let (updated_dataset_spec, data) = pipeline
     .add(AttachIds::new("id"))